Createyourfreeacc/Beook2PDF/README.md

 ## Features

+### Core Functionality
-- Extracts raw HTML/CSS content from the Beook SQLite database
-- Converts book pages to PDF using Puppeteer
+- **Book Export**: Extracts raw HTML, CSS and fonts from the Beook database and converts pages to PDF
+- **Multi-Book Support**: Select and export multiple books in a single PDF with customizable ordering
+- **Table of Contents**: Automatic TOC generation with optional dedicated TOC pages
-- Decrypts quiz questions and answers
+- **Quiz Integration**: Decrypts and exports quiz questions and answers directly into PDFs
+- **Interactive Quiz Viewer**: Browse and practice quizzes with solution checking
-- Browse and select books from your Beook library
+- **Custom Quiz Management**: Create and manage your own quiz questions
-- Modern web-based interface built with Next.js

 ## Requirements